SandeR2012/explore-flask/chapters/blueprints.md

 \label{aside:refact2}
 \heading{WARNING}

 Before you make any changes to your app, commit everything to version control.
-You don’t want to accidentally delete something for good.
+You don't want to accidentally delete something for good.

 \end{aside}

-Next we’ll go ahead and create the directory tree for our new app.
+Next we'll go ahead and create the directory tree for our new app.
 We can start by creating a folder for each blueprint within the package directory.
 Then we'll copy _views.py_, _static/_ and _templates/_ in their entirety to each blueprint directory.
 We can then remove them from the top-level package directory.

 \begin{codelisting}
 \label{code:refact3}